-Finding the right financial planner for you can be tough.
+Finding the right financial planner to help you manage your money can be tough.
 Even if you do your due diligence to ensure your planner is up to par and take the time to find out if you’re a good fit for each other, you still can discover that you’ve made the wrong choice.

 1. Your Financial Planner Is Hard To Reach

 “Clear, ongoing communication is vital to a healthy client/advisor relationship,” said Courtney M. Weber, CPA, CFP with Truepoint Wealth Counsel.
 “If you’re calling with a question or issue, your advisor should be there to listen and problem-solve.
 That’s why you’ve hired an advisor — for their help!
 In addition to that, your advisor should be checking in with you periodically, asking about any new developments or concerns.
 The best working relationships are those where this communication flows freely.”

 Financial advisors also should offer you online access to your portfolio.
 And you should be getting more than just boilerplate letters, said Scott Bishop, CPA/PFS, CFP.
 “You need someone who will give you more personalized communications,” he said.

 If you’re nervous about the market or see your portfolio value going down and your planner isn’t calling you back, Bishop said it is time to make a change.

 You don’t want a planner who invests the same way for all clients, or who says, “Let’s start with this approach and see how it works,” Bishop said.
 A financial planner should know what your goals are and develop a plan to meet those goals.
 In addition to finding out your risk profile and discussing investment returns, they also should look at your tax bracket, expected or current retirement expenses, college savings needs, healthcare needs and any other savings goals, Bishop said.

 “I don’t invest anybody’s money unless I can truly visualize what they need,” he said.